ikukonakano/DH110/Assignment06/README.md

 Rationale: I used the Los Angeles Food Policy Council (LAFPC)'s website as inspiration.
 However, for accessibility purposes, I wanted to chose colors that allowed for more contrast.
 Thus, I based the color scheme on the LAFPC's website but changed them a bit to reflect this.
 For example, as opposed to the orange (F59338) that is used for their website, I used the brown color above.
 I acted similarly for the blue and green.

-Layout grid and spacing
+### Layout grid and spacing

-for the layout grid, I used a 10 pixel grid, where the distance between each grid space represented 10 pixels.
-How I made the decision: I chose to use a grid because I was familiar with grids from my past graphic design experiences and found them easier to use and organize spacing based on my personal experiences.
-I also used 3 grid spaces (aka 30 pixels) a lot for the design elements and spacing.
-For example, the drop down menu's height was 3 grid spaces, the gutter was 3 grid spaces, and the distance between each state park component was 3 grid spaces as well.
-This was done to provide more consistency within the design when it came to spacing.
+I used a layout of 5 (rows) x 5 (columns).
+The margins for the rows are 80.
+The margins for the columns are 30.

+Rationale: Since the map is the primary function of this page, the map is takes up 4 rows and 3 columns worth of space.
+The row margins were intended to leave space for the browsers' functions.
+The column margins are to ensure everything is visible and comfortably spaces.
+If the column margins weren't there, the screen would like cramped.
+The text explaining the purpose and function of the page was put into one brief column on the left.
 I put the purpose and the "how to use" description both on the left of the screen.
-This is because
+Since English is read from left to right, I figure the directions/background for this page should appear on the left (as opposed to the right).

 ## Impression test

 Link to the interface design page that shows your test screens and design system information